QuBenhao/LeetCode/problems/problems_1838/problem.md

 # 1838.
-Frequency of the Most Frequent Element
+Frequency of the Most Frequent Element [Rating: 1876.36]

 The **frequency** of an element is the number of times it occurs in an array.